skilld-labs/kaizer/scripts/theme-generator/README.md

 way.
 If front-end developer sure its `my-selectbox` component should be applied to core theme hook `select` - there is no problem with it, so front-end developer can just move its component into `suggestions` folder ([Read again about our integration](some_link) if you don't clearly understand why `suggestions` folder).
-But if front-end developer can't guess what this component will be in Drupal - a component should be placed in `storybook` folder and wait for its usage.
-When back-end developer will start to work on this subject - he can decide how component can be integrated in Drupal and move it from `storybook` folder to the one of other folders.
+But if front-end developer can't guess what this component will be in Drupal - a component should be placed in `uncategorized` folder and wait for its usage.
+When back-end developer will start to work on this subject - he can decide how component can be integrated in Drupal and move it from `uncategorized` folder to the one of other folders.

 However, it was recommended usage.
 But you also may not use our integration at all.
 There is always available folders:
 - `templates/overrides` for your twig overrides
-- `css` for storing styles
+- `css/` for storing styles
-- `js` for javascript
+- `js/` for javascript
 - `theme_name.theme` for hooks

-So if you want you can use old-school ways of delivering front-end.

 ### Structure of generated theme

 - Source CSS and JS files have suffixes `.src` in filenames
 - Generated styles and scripts doesn't have `.src` suffix.
 Normally you should never touch generated assets since it's build affected
-- Styles and scripts required only by Drupal can be added in the root `css` or `js` folders.
+- Styles and scripts required only by Drupal can be added in the root `css/` or `js/` folders.
 For example styles for administrative toolbar - we don't want to take care about such components in storybook.
-So toolbar overrides can be done only for drupal - that's why `css` and `js` folders were created in the root of theme
+So toolbar overrides can be done only for Drupal
-- `.storybook` folder for storing storybook stuff.
+- `.storybook/` folder for storing storybook stuff.
 If you don't use storybook on your project - feel free just ignore or remove this folder
-- `favicon` folder contains generated favicons for different browsers.
+- `favicon/` folder contains generated favicons for different browsers.
 You can generate your custom favicon [this way](#how-to-generate-favicon)
-- `fonts` folder for storing project fonts
+- `fonts/` folder for storing project fonts
-- `images/svg` folder for storing source SVG assets.
+- `images/svg/` folder for storing source SVG assets.
 Pay attention to `images/sprite.svg` - this file is auto-generated, so you shouldn't modify it normally.
 [Read more](#svg-sprite) about SVG sprite
-- `templates` folder contains two sub-folders.
-One of them is `overrides` - this folder is for drupal's twig overrides.
+- `templates/` folder contains two sub-folders.
+One of them is `overrides/` - this folder is for drupal's twig overrides.
-And `components` folder for storing components required by our integration.
+And `components/` folder for storing components required by our integration.

 ## How to create new component